 Investors purchasing in this offering will incur immediate and substantial dilution.
-After giving effect to the sale of common stock offered in this offering at the initial public offering price of \$15.00 per share, and after deducting the underwriting discount and estimated offering expenses payable by us, our proforma as adjusted net tangible book value as of September 30, 2013 would have been \$108.5 million, or \$5.07 per share of our common stock.
-This represents an immediate increase in proforma net tangible book value of \$5.09 per share to existing stockholders, and an immediate dilution of \$9.93 per share to investors purchasing in this offering.
+After giving effect to the sale of common stock offered in this offering assuming an initial public offering price of \$14.00 per share, which is the mid-point of the range of prices set forth on the cover page of this prospectus, and after deducting the underwriting discount and estimated offering expenses payable by us, our pro forma as adjusted net tangible book value as of September 30, 2013 would have been \$89.9 million, or \$4.38 per share of our common stock.
+This represents an immediate increase in pro forma net tangible book value of \$4.40 per share to existing stockholders, and an immediate dilution of \$9.62 per share to investors purchasing in this offering.